Five research leaders awarded flagship NIHR career development awards

 Worth up to £2million over five years, successful applicants will benefit from a package of extensive support, including three support post appointments and a leadership and development programme including the opportunity to request a sabbatical.

-To read more about the latest awardees and their research, visit the NIHR website.
+Read more about the latest Research Professorship awardees and their research.